 You can simply donate money to the library!

 You can donate books or other materials to the library.
-The materials will be reviewed by library staff to determine if it will be added to the library collection or sent to the Friend’s book sale.
+The materials will be reviewed by library staff to determine if they will be added to the library collection or sent to the Friend’s book sale.

 The Reference Department is located in the Downtown Library, at 927 Felix Street.